 Main Stage Schedule

-We’re excited to share the complete main stage schedule for our 32nd annual “summit on the song.”
-Also, check out the schedule of artists in the Wildflower Pavilion throughout the Festival.
+We’re excited to share the complete main stage schedule for our 35th annual “summit of the song.”

 Friday